dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 2) Significance

-* Novel way of calculating Population AF without needing databases like genomAD, and more accurate too.
+* Novel way of calculating Population AF without needing databases like genomAD.
 * Variants will be richly annotated with AF and predicted functional impact making it perfect for studying functional impact of the SVs.
 * Workflow is benchmarked on cattle data and achieving accuracy of ~ 90%.
 * Workflow is implemented using snakemake to make it simpler to run it afterward with your data and tweak it as you want.